tbranyen/diffhtml/packages/babel-plugin-transform-diffhtml/README.md

 You will then need to tag your diffHTML templates with the `html` function, examples below.
-This will *only* optimize tagged templates, allowing you to use the diffHTML runtime build avoiding runtime HTML parsing.
+This will *only* optimize tagged templates, allowing you to use the diffHTML lite build avoiding runtime HTML parsing.

 Example on a `.babelrc` file that will work with diffHTML: